HIS 101

 Before proceeding, you might wish to read the short notes and review the study questions on Chaucer.

-Your paper must follow this format:
+Your paper must follow this format.

-Please take a moment to review Charlie's History Writing Center for specific information on the writing requirements for the assignments in the course.
+Please take a moment to review Charlie's History Writing Center(See the tutorial on the one-page paper and the paper examples.) for specific information on the writing requirements for the assignments in the course.
+There is also a good example of a one-page paper available that will show you how to structure your paper.
 Please check this short explanation of what it means to cite historical evidence.

 Your assignment should be submitted on Canvas.